 Under the MPSERS Act, all retirees participating in the MPSERS pension plan have the option of continuing health, dental, and vision coverage through MPSERS.
 The MPSERS Board of trustees annually sets the employer contribution rate to fund the benefits.
-For the plan years beginning October 1, 2017 and October 1, 2016 the university contribution rate was 6.13% and 6.98%, respectively of both member and non-member payroll wages to cover current and future unfunded retiree health benefits.
+For the plan years beginning October 1, 2018 and October 1, 2017 the university contribution rate was 5.99% and 6.13%, respectively of both member and non-member payroll wages to cover current and future unfunded retiree health benefits.
 Prior to October 1, 2014 the university contributions were based on actual retiree insurance coverage and corresponding premium subsidy (a pay as you go basis).
-The university's monthly contribution for retiree health care benefits excluding state rate stabilization payments, aggregated to \$3,330,389 during the 2017-2018 university fiscal year and \$3,458,993 during the 2016-2017 university fiscal year.
+The university's monthly contribution for retiree health care benefits, aggregated to \$3,215,494 during the 2019 university fiscal year and \$3,330,389 during the 2018 university fiscal year.
 Effective July 1, 2010, all active employees enrolled in MPSERS are required to contribute 3.0% of their pay toward retiree healthcare.

 Under Public Act 300 of 2012, during the period February 1, 2013 through June 30, 2013 employees could elect out of the healthcare premium subsidy and into the Personal Healthcare Fund (PHF), depending upon their date of hire and retirement plan election.
 Members were given the choice between continuing the 3% contribution to retiree healthcare and keeping the premium subsidy benefit described above, or choosing not to pay the 3% contribution and instead opting out of the retiree healthcare benefit and becoming a participant in the Personal Healthcare Fund (PHF), a portable, tax-deferred fund that can be used to pay healthcare expenses in retirement.
 Participants in the PHF are automatically enrolled in a 2% employee contribution into their 457 account as of their transition date, earning them a 2% employer match into a 403B account.
-The university's required contributions into PHF accounts were \$12,332 and \$11,641 for the university fiscal years ended June 30, 2018 and June 30, 2017, respectively.
+The university's required contributions into PHF accounts were \$12,291 and \$12,332 for the university fiscal years ended June 30, 2019 and June 30, 2018, respectively.

-At June 30, the university reported a liability of \$35,090,380 for its proportionate share of the net OPEB liability calculated for the universities reporting unit of MPSERS.
+At June 30, 2019 and June 2018, the university reported a liability of \$29,395,383 and \$35,090,380, respectively, for its proportionate share of the net OPEB liability calculated for the universities reporting unit of MPSERS.
+The net OPEB liability for fiscal year 2019 was measured as of September 30, 2018, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of September 30, 2017, that used update procedures to roll forward the estimated liability to September 30, 2018.
 The net OPEB liability for fiscal year 2018 was measured as of September 30, 2017, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of September 30, 2016, that used update procedures to roll forward the estimated liability to September 30, 2017.
 The university's proportion of the net OPEB liability was based on statutorily required contributions relative to all participating universities' contributions for the measurement period.
-At September 30, 2017 the university's proportion was 24.66 percent of the universities reporting unit.
+At September 30, 2018 and September 30, 1017 the university's proportion was 24.78 percent and 24.66 percent, respectively, of the universities reporting unit.

-For the year ended June 30, 2018 the university recognized OPEB expense of \$1,817,163.
+For the year ended June 30, 2019 and June 30, 2018, the university recognized OPEB expense of \$(1,271,151) and \$1,817,163, respectively.

-At June 30, 2018, the university reported deferred outflows of resources and deferred inflows of resources related to OPEB from the following sources:
+At June 30, 2019 and June 30, 2018, the university reported deferred outflows of resources and deferred inflows of resources related to OPEB from the following sources: